-- 1. MCLR is brought to VIL. - A 32-bit key sequence is presented on ICSPDAT, while clocking ICSPCLK.
+- 1. MCLR is brought to VIL. - 2.
+A 32-bit key sequence is presented on ICSPDAT, while clocking ICSPCLK.

-Once the key sequence is complete, $\overline{\text{MCLR}}$ must be held at VIL for as long as Program/Verify mode is to be maintained.
+Once the key sequence is complete, MCLR must be held at VIL for as long as Program/Verify mode is to be maintained.

-If low-voltage programming is enabled (LVP = 1), the $\overline{\text{MCLR}}$ Reset function is automatically enabled and cannot be disabled.
-See Section 7.3 "MCLR" for more information.
+$\overline{\text{MCLR}}$ Reset function is automatically enabled and cannot be disabled.
+See Section 7.4 "MCLR" for more information.